jentery/dh150/index.md

 * Situation: What's known or taken for granted in the work?
 How do characters understand each other (or so we assume)?
 * World: What's the scope and scale of the setting and its systems, history, mythologies, and/or landscape?
 How is the world of the work bigger or more expansive than the story itself?
 * Duration: How long does the story take to communicate certain things?
 How does it use abbreviation, summary, stretched time, or warped time?
 What moves quickly?
-What doens't?
+What doesn't?
 * Frequency: What's repeated?
 What are the patterns or textures of the work?
 * Sequencing: How is the work arranged chronologically (analepsis, prolepsis) and non-chronologically?
 How does it use leveling (progressive disclosure)?
 Or branching (map or tree)?
 * Evocation: How does the work draw on memories and resemblances?